openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 Widget Formatting Hints
 -----------------------

-- alts cannot contain special characters.
+- Titles cannot contain special characters.
 - Image parameters use JSON.
-Quotes used for image parameters in widgets should be vertical (not “”).
+Quotes used for image parameters in widgets should be vertical, not curly quotes.
 There should be no spaces in the image parameters.
 - Lists can be formatted either as :literal:`"1,2,3"` or as :literal:`[1,2,3]` for numbers and :literal:`"B3,B2,B1"` or :literal:`["B3","B2","B1"]` for bands.
 - When displaying three bands (e.g. B3, B2, B1 in RGB), Google Earth Engine and therefore the Geo-Dash can use either one or three values for min and max.
 - For the Date Ranges, if the end date is longer than the period of record, only the available data will be displayed.